danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 This should open PdParty.
 To open the `all_pd_guis.pd` test patch in the `tests` folder:

     pdparty://open/tests/all_pd_guis.pd

+To open a scene contained in a folder, use the path to the folder itself, not any patches within:

+    pdparty://open/samples/pdparty/TriSamp

+All URLs with unknown message types are treated as the empty "pdparty://" URL:

+    pdparty://hello/world/foo/bar

 Further message types may be added in the future.